 NTP maintains an open nomination process and welcomes nominations of substances and models for consideration and evaluation.
 You can nominate for the following activities:

 The NTP testing program evaluates substances for a variety of health-related effects, generally using rodent models for study.
 For each test article studied, a study scientist designs a comprehensive testing strategy to address the identified research and testing needs to fully characterize its toxic potential, and a project review committee evaluates the strategy.

 Substances are studied for a variety of health-related effects, including but not limited to:

 The Report on Carcinogens is a congressionally mandated, science-based, public health report prepared by NTP on behalf of the Secretary, Health and Human Services.
 It contains a list of substances in our environment that pose a hazard to people residing in the United States.

-The Office of Health Assessment and Translation (OHAT), established in 2011, serves as an environmental health resource to the public and to regulatory and health agencies.
-OHAT conducts technical assessments focused on understanding the potential for adverse effects on human health by agents, substances, mixtures, or exposure circumstances (collectively referred to as substances).
+The Office of Health Assessment and Translation serves as an environmental health resource to the public and to regulatory and health agencies.
+OHAT conducts technical assessments focused on understanding the potential for adverse effects on human health through substance exposure.

-Nominations must be accompanied by the reason for the nomination and, whenever possible, appropriate background information, data, or literature citations.
+Nominations must provide the reason for the nomination and, whenever possible, appropriate background information, data, or literature citations should be included.